Rev. Dr. Curlee L. Adams

 In addition to his duties as Pastor, Rev. Adams also serves as a Resource Chaplain for NorthShore University Health Systems.

-Personally, Rev. Adams is a member of Iota Phi Theta Fraternity, Inc. and he is married to the former Lisa Johnson and to this marriage they have five children Brittney, Isaiah, Katia, Kayla and Malachi and one grandson, Cameron.
+Personally, Rev. Adams is a member of Iota Phi Theta Fraternity, Inc. and he is married to the former Lisa Johnson and to this marriage they have five children Brittney, Isaiah, Katia, Kayla and Malachi and two grandsons, Cameron and Grayson.